formsy/formsy-material-ui/README.md

 Note: For React 0.13.x compatibility, specify formsy-react 0.14.1 in your app.

-**NB**: material-ui 0.14.1 has an unintended breaking change that makes it incompatible with commonjs require().
-Please use 0.14.0 until this is fixed.
+**NB**: Material-UI 0.14.1 introduced a regression that made it incompatible with CommonJS require().
+Please use [Material-UI 0.14.2]( https://github.com/callemall/material-ui/releases/tag/v0.14.2) or above.

 ## Usage